 - Be in good academic standing

-- Write a cover letter about their interest in this opportunity and why their perspective would be a valuable addition to the committee.
+- Include a cover letter detailing their interest in this opportunity and why their perspective would be a valuable addition to the committee.

-- Provide a resume and a letter of recommendation from a GMU Faculty or Staff member
+- (Optional) Provide a letter of recommendation/reference from a GMU Faculty or Staff member

 Applications materials can be sent to email@example.com